 Braxton Hicks can be annoying, but they’re harmless

 Well mama, there you have it.
-Everything you need to know about Braxton Hicks contraction all laid out for ya.
-I know they are annoying, but they come with the territory and are luckily nothing to worry about.
+Everything you need to know about Braxton Hicks contractions all laid out for you.
+I know they are annoying, but they do sort of come with the territory and are luckily nothing to worry about!

-Are you experiencing Braxton hicks?
-Tell me in the comments!
+Are you experiencing Braxton Hicks?
+Or was this common during your pregnancy?
+Tell me about your experience in the comments!